nila-2003/gfg_hackathon/README.md

 * precipitation
 * temp_max
 * temp_min
-* wind
+* wind.
 We are going to predict the weather condition :
 * drizzle
 * rain
 * sun